“I could see the flawless harmony and the math of the universe.”

 Absolutely.
 Financially, we do not earn much but anyway, my goal was nothing to do with the money when I chose my career.

-What mistakes did you do in your PhD candidate career path?
+What mistakes did you make in your career path?

 I did not do a mistake in my career path.
 I had lots of trouble, inevitably.
 But I have always tried to take a lesson from the hard times.
 If I did not, and see myself in the same difficult situation again, then it would be a mistake.